DougAnderson444/rdx/README.md

-# EFX Framework
+# RDX

-> eframe extension (EFX)
+> Rhai markDown egui eXtensions (RDX)

+> Rust Developer eXperience (RDX)

+> Real gooD eXperiment

+## What is RDX?

-Bundle EFX components into WebAssembly then run them as eframe components, natively or in the browser.
+Bundle RDX scripts into WebAssembly then run them as eframe components, natively or in the browser.

 eframe template experiment to see if I can parse an RDX format into eframe.

 The goal is for this to be the simplest way to get started writing a eGUI app in Rust.

 You can compile your app natively or for the web, and share it using Github Pages.

+## Why?

+Because we need a way to encapsulate the front end Rust into WebAssembly, so the full stack can be run in a trust minimized manner.

 ## Getting started